faniry6/hodgeDecomposition2D/README.md

 The two source files contain a converter and a hodge computation.
 It is aimed for multithread use with large sized model.
 The converter is used to take an stl + csv (vector defined at the barycentric position of the faces) and convert them into jvx.

+# Extern libraries

+The code is using an external jar libraries (www.javaview.de) which are licenced but free for research purpose

 # How to use

 You can download/clone the repository.
 Open a command line (Windows) and run the following